google/oss-fuzz/docs/code_coverage.md

 python infra/helper.py profile $project_name -- -ignore-filename-regex=.*code/to/be/ignored/.* <other_extra_args>
 ```

-To specify particular source files or directories to be shown in the report,
+To specify particular source files or directories to show in the report, list
-list the paths at the end of the extra arguments sequence, for example:
+their paths at the end of the extra arguments sequence, for example:

 ```bash
 python infra/helper.py profile zlib -- <other_extra_args> /src/zlib/inftrees.c /src/zlib_uncompress_fuzzer.cc /src/zlib/zutil.c